facebook/jscodeshift/README.md

 # jscodeshift [![Build Status](https://travis-ci.org/facebook/jscodeshift.svg?branch=master)](https://travis-ci.org/facebook/jscodeshift)

-jscodeshift is a toolkit for running codemods over multiple JS files.
+jscodeshift is a toolkit for running codemods over multiple JavaScript or Typescript files.
 It provides:

 - A runner, which executes the provided transform for each file passed to it.